Amy has been an online writer for several years. Her goal as a writer is to spread as much knowledge as she can about saving money.

 You don't need to live in the wilderness to forage.
-Even if you live in the heart of a city you'd be surprised where free edibles can be found.
+Even if you live in the heart of a city, you'd be surprised where free edibles can be found.
 You can find free edibles any place where things grow.
 Just be sure to stay away from heavily polluted areas such as bodies of water and soggy areas after heavy rain.
 Areas near heavy traffic where oil and fluids emitted from cars can be dangerous.

-3. Pick Up Every Coin You Spot
+3. Pick Up Every Coin You See

 I have a friend that throws her pennies in the trash.
 She also thinks it's "below" her to pick coins off of the ground.
 It's just wrong!
 Last year, I picked up every coin I spotted on the ground and put it into my vacation coin jar.
 I have well over $40!
-It was free money and I am proud of it.
+It was free money, and I am proud of it.

 - Under the couch cushions (duh)

 - In the rejected-change bin of coin counting machines like Coinstar

 - Near parking meters in early springtime, as the snow melts

 - Under your feet at the checkout counter of just about any supermarket or drugstore

 - Around the self-service vacuum at car washes and gas stations

 - The bottom of the ball crawl at Chuck E. Cheese